feligones/colombian_food_prices/app/README.md

 # Time Series Forecasting Model
-The forecasting method consists of a model that uses historic price information from a specific product and group characteristics.
+The forecasting method consists of a model that uses historic price information from each specific product and group characteristics.
 The methodology is based on Ryan Holbrook's great [Kaggle time series forecasting course](https://www.kaggle.com/learn/time-series).

 The modeling process is shown in the following diagram: